GSM frequency bands for 2G

 2G is short for second-generation wireless telephone technology.
-2G technologies allow us to make voice calls, send SMS, send MMS (via GPRS), and connect to the internet via GPRS/EDGE.
-To offer 2G services, a telco must obtain a 2G license and must operate within the GSM frequency band/s allocated by the NTC.
+2G technologies allowed us to make voice calls, send SMS, picture messages, MMS (via GPRS), and connect to the internet via GPRS/EDGE.
+In order for 2G services to become available in the country, a telco must obtain a 2G license and must operate within the GSM frequency band/s allocated by the NTC.

-GSM-900 and GSM-1800 are GSM frequency bands used in most parts of the world: Europe, Middle East, Africa, Australia, Oceania (and most of Asia).
+The GSM frequency bands used in most parts of the world are GSM-900 and GSM-1800.
+They are used in Europe, Middle East, Africa, Australia, Oceania (and most of Asia).
 While GSM-850 and GSM-1900 are used in Argentina, Brazil, Canada, the United States and many other countries in the Americas.
 In the Philippines, telcos operate in the GSM-900 or GSM-1800 bands to offer 2G services nationwide.

 GSM-900 uses 890–915 MHz to send information from the mobile station to the base station (uplink) and 935–960 MHz for the other direction (downlink).
-Duplex spacing of 45 MHz is used.
-GSM-900 has low propogation losses and has double the coverage as compared to GSM-1800.
-Only 3 telecom operators were given frequency assignments on the GSM 900 bands; Globe, Smart and Islacom.
+Duplex spacing of 45 MHz is used (890 MHz to 935 MHz).
+GSM-900 has lower propogation losses and has double the coverage as compared to GSM-1800.
+Initially, only 3 telecom operators were given frequency assignments on the GSM-900 bands; Globe, Smart and Islacom.

 Carrier Frequency Assignment Bandwidth